 The names collected by the Agent (detailed above) are added as aliases for the chosen canonical name.

 You can see a list of all the hosts in your account from the Infrastructure tab in Datadog.
-From the Inspect panel, you can see (among other things) the list of aliases associated with each host.
+From the Inspect panel, which you can get to by clicking the "Inspect" button while hovering over a host row, you can see (among other things) the list of aliases associated with each host.